henryhadlow/henrylistens/notes.md

 7. [X] The teacher that couldn’t read – Strangers
 8. [X] Sesquipedalian – Love + Radio
 9. [X] Chemsex – The Report – BBC Radio 4
+10. [X] The Nights of Edith Piaf – Fugitive Waves – by the Kitchen Sisters

 ## Contenders